 Apple Inc CEO Steve Jobs strode back into the spotlight on Monday to unveil the iCloud, a music-streaming service that the company hopes will power its next stage of growth and popularize Web-based consumer services.

-A still thin-looking Jobs walked out to a standing ovation from the more than 5,000 Apple faithful at its Worldwide Developers' Conference in downtown San Francisco's Moscone Center, making opening comments for just a few minutes before ceding the stage to marketing chief Phil Schiller.
+A slim-looking Jobs received a standing ovation from the more than 5,000 Apple faithful at its Worldwide Developers' Conference in downtown San Francisco, making a few comments before ceding the stage to marketing chief Phil Schiller.

-The Silicon Valley icon emerged from medical leave to launch an Internet-based service for consumers called the iCloud, which lets users play their music and get access to their data from any Apple device -- a crucial capability for users increasingly accustomed to performing tasks on the move.
+The CEO emerged from medical leave to unveil a new Internet-based service for consumers called the iCloud, which lets users play their music and access their data from any Apple device -- a crucial capability for users increasingly accustomed to performing a variety of tasks on the move.

-Apple's expansion into cloud computing comes as the company strives to stay a step ahead of rivals such as Google Inc and Amazon.com in the mobile and online content business.
+Its expansion into cloud computing -- providing services from the Web -- comes as the company strives to stay a step ahead of rivals such as Google Inc and Amazon.com in the mobile and online content business.

-(Writing by Edwin Chan.
+(Reporting by Poornima Gupta and Noel Randewich.
 Editing by Robert MacMillan)